Trn44/SOC-Home-Lab/README.md

 Using msfvenom without obfuscation of our payload will be easily detected by antivirus software.
 For the simplicity and learning of payload functions and detections I will not attempt to obfuscate or evade antivirus.
 On our Windows VM, using the [Defender](https://github.com/Trn44/SOC-Home-Lab/raw/main/Defender.ps1) PowerShell script we can 1 click disable all Windows Defender components.
 Disabling defender when simulating an attack in a closed LAN environment is safe as we are not open to any vulnerabilities which can be used over an open network connection, only our own attacks.
+- I DO NOT RECOMMEND YOU RUN THE SCRIPT ON YOUR DAILY/MAIN WINDOWS INSTALL.

 ---
 ## Opening Metasploit listener